Bandit by Noel Qualter and Roddy McGhie

 Created by: Noel Qualter, Roddy McGhie

-Bandit is a close-up magic trick created by Noel Qualter and Roddy McGhie, where a spectator's chosen and signed card (or other small object like a bill or ring) is folded, sealed inside a gimmicked plastic bag, placed into a standard deck tuck case, secured with rubber bands, and handed to them.
-Upon opening, the card has vanished impossibly, only to be reproduced from the magician's pocket or another location.
-This effect is highly visual and deceptive, resembling a reverse nested-box illusion, and relies on bold misdirection, palming, and a reusable gimmick that must be customized to the performer's hand size.
-It works with any standard deck box, requires no force, and is suitable for walk-around, close-up, or parlor performances, offering a clean and fair vanish that leaves all items examinable.
+Bandit is a close-up magic trick created by Noel Qualter and Roddy McGhie, where a spectator's chosen and signed card (or other small object like a bill or ring) is folded, sealed inside a gimmicked plastic bag, placed into a standard deck tuck case, secured with rubber bands, and handed to the spectator.
+Upon opening, the card has vanished, only to be reproduced impossibly from the magician's pocket or another location.
+This effect is a highly visual and deceptive vanish that appears like real magic, with no force required and works with any ungimmicked card box.
+It is designed for walkaround, close-up, and parlor performances, offering a clean and fair method that ends with all items examinable.
+Buyers should note that it requires assembly and customization of gimmicks to fit their hand size, and it involves practice in steals and palming for smooth execution.

 Key features

-• No force required—spectator's card is genuinely chosen and signed
+• No force – the spectator's card is genuinely chosen and signed

-• Customizable to fit the performer's hand size and body type
+• Customizable setup for performer's hand size and body type

 • Works with any standard deck tuck case, no special props needed

-• Quick reset and minimal pocket space required for repeated performances
+• Quick reset time for practical use in performances

 Pros

-• Reusable gimmicks allow for multiple performances without additional setup
+• Reusable once set up, allowing for multiple performances

-• No special tuck case needed, making it adaptable to any deck
+• No special tuck case required, adding to its practicality

 Cons